Malivil/TTT-Randomat-20/API.md

 - *length* - The length of time (in seconds) the message should be displayed for (Defaults to 5)
 - *target* - The player to send the notification to.
 If not provided or `nil`, the notification is sent to all players
 - *silent* - Whether the notification should not make a sound when it is displayed

+**Randomat:NotifyDescription(event)** - Sends a notification message to all players with the given event's description.
+If the "secret" event is active, this call is ignored.\
+*Realm:* Server\
+*Parameters:*
+- *event* - The event whose description is being sent to all players

 **Randomat:OverrideWeaponSound(wep, chosen_sound)** - Overrides the given weapon's `Primary.Sound` property with the given sound.\
 *Realm:* Client and Server\